 If you’re at home in the evening after work, and you’re moving periodically between the bedroom, the living room, and the kitchen, it’s marginally easier for you to just leave all those lights on throughout the evening, to save yourself the trouble of flicking the switch each time you leave or re-enter a room.

 Over time, though, this does add up, and certainly increases your carbon footprint, not to mention your electricity bill.
+Also consider swapping to Led’s to save on energy and money.

 By a similar token, leaving appliances and devices switched on when you’re not in the room, or using them, is often needlessly wasteful.
 Unless the device is performing a particular function such as purifying the air, or charging your phone, turn it off.